naglafar/demo/API/readMe.md

     - Things like table creation and connection persistence would be abstracted away and not needed to be considered by the developer
     - Client connection could be monitored and reconnected on any transisent errors, allowing a sinble connection to be maintained for the lifetime of the service (or closed and re-established on demand).
     - Testability, easier to test once, not in EVERY repo that consumes it

+## Benefits of a more RESTful API???
+- I Considered a more REST compliant API, however I didn't want to stray too far from the brief to include `meter-read` in the route.
+This would allow for more general use of the API (allowing for other software to consume it at a more business level, controlled by permissions).
+Example:
+    - POST /customers/:customerId/meters/:serialNumber/readings
+    - GET /customers/:customerId/meters/:serialNumber/readings
+    - GET /customers/:customerId/meters/:serialNumber/readings/:readingId
+- This way would allow for middleware to be added to the route config, that would validate the customerId existed, same for the serialNumber, providing superior validation to each API.

 ## Example Usage